 One of my favorite areas in Denali National Park is the area surrounding Savage River and there is a lot to explore right there.
 I wanted to start out by sharing a bit about my favorite actual trail in the park.
 The Savage Alpine Trail has a special spot in my heart because it was the first hike I did in Denali National Park and although I have since done quite a few other hikes (which were all amazing) I keep going back to Savage Alpine Trail.
 It’s that good.

-Before you go: Please check in with the park rangers either at the Visitor Center in the park entrance area, or with the rangers at Savage River check station.
+Please check in with the park rangers either at the Visitor Center in the park entrance area, or with the rangers at Savage River check station.
 The rangers can give you any information you need regarding current conditions and they’re also great to chat with regarding how to be smart and safe while out in nature.
 Be sure to read about how far away to stay from wildlife, how to make sure you minimize bear encounters and how to behave in case an encounter is unavoidable.

-What to bring: Always, always bring water and food to last through the day.
+Always, always bring water and food to last through the day.
 Dress in layers and be sure to bring some extra.
 Weather can change quickly in the area and it is not uncommon for temperatures to drop or wind picking up FAST.
 Be sure to also let someone know where you’re going – this may be extra important if you are planning on going off trail.
 PS.
 If you have bear spray, bring it, but more importantly be sure you know how to behave in nature and what to do in case you should encounter a bear out there.

-The hike: The Savage Alpine Trail is a 4.7mi long point to point trail.
+The Savage Alpine Trail is a 4.7mi long point to point trail.
 The trail is accessible from both Mountain Vista and Savage River.
 Decide if you want to start at Savage River for a steep incline to start out, or at Mountain Vista for a long, more gradual climb up to the ridge before you head down the steep decline to Savage River.

 I personally enjoy starting at Savage River and end the hike at Mountain Vista.
 The climb up to and past Savage Rock is somewhat steep but I have met hikers in all ages on this trail.
 I’d say if you find it challenging, just take your time – there’s no need to be stressed.
 Once you have climbed up the initial incline the trail mellows out and is fairly flat for a bit before a gradual decline starts heading down towards Mountain Vista.